AsyncIOBench/IOBenchmark/README.md

 ## Repository Structure
 - **`Experiments`** - Contains Shell scripts for running benchmarks with different I/O engines, Output files and performance analysis from the benchmarking tests, Installation and testing scripts for SPDK, and Scripts for evaluating RocksDB performance on NVMe storage.
-- **`Report/`** - LaTeX source files of the performance analysis report, including detailed results, figures, and discussions.
+- **`Report`** - LaTeX source files of the performance analysis report, including detailed results, figures, and discussions.

 ## Setup and Usage